kdrakon/splunk-logback-hec-appender/README.md

 **still under construction**

 This is a [Logback Appender](http://logback.qos.ch/manual/appenders.html) made for Splunk's HTTP Event Collector (HEC) API.
-Splunk provides their [own appenders](https://github.com/splunk/splunk-library-javalogging), but at the time of this libraries creation, they were quite limited in terms of configuration and the data you could append to log indexes.
-It provides much more logging data than the current standard Splunk appender — which supplies only log *messages* and *severity*.
+Splunk provides their [own appenders](https://github.com/splunk/splunk-library-javalogging), but at the time of this libraries creation, the Logback one was quite limited in terms of configuration and the data you could append to log indexes.
+This provides much more logging data than the current standard Splunk appender — which supplies only log *messages* and *severity*.

-One of the main things this appender does is based on the capabilities of [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder): appending extra JSON fields or metadata to your log entries via [`customFields`](#splunkhttpeventcollectorjsonlayout).
+One of the additional features this appender provides is based on the capabilities of the [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder): appending extra JSON fields or metadata to your log entries via [`customFields`](#splunkhttpeventcollectorjsonlayout).

 ## Configuration
 ### Sample XML Configuration